Instructor of Outdoor Education

-There are 34 paid holidays a year and bank holidays are included in this total.
-The Priory usually closes for 2 weeks at Christmas, 1 week at at Easter and 2 weeks in the summer when there are no residential groups.
+The holiday entitlement is 34 days including bank holidays.
+The Priory usually closes for 2 weeks at Christmas, 1 week at Easter and 2 weeks in the summer when there are no residential groups.
 The remaining 9 days leave allowance may be specified or taken at other times of the year by agreement with the Head of Centre.

-The first 6 months will be regarded as a probationary period.
+The first six months will be regarded as a probationary period.
 The post is subject to satisfactory ongoing medical and DBS record.
 There will be an ongoing review of the job description.